-Marianne frowned indecisively.
-Her gut feeling told her to send him back to his common room, for their last after hours meeting had involved a nasty fight with a pack of Slytherins, but her compassionate side knew he was still hurting from his recent breakup with Gemma.
-Marianne sat down on the couch next to him and still, he ignored her completely, his eyes fixed on his last minute Charms essay.
+Marianne frowned.
+Her gut feeling told her to send him back to his common room - for their last after hours meeting had involved a nasty fight with a pack of Slytherins - but her compassionate side knew he was still hurting from his recent breakup with Gemma.
+Marianne sat down on the couch next to him and still, he ignored her completely.
+His eyes were fixed on his last minute Charms essay.

-“Sirius,” she said softly.
+“Sirius,” said Marianne.
 “It’s 2 in the morning.
 I’m sorry, but I have to ask you to go back to Gryffindor Tower.”

 “Sirius, I don’t really have a choice.”

 “Stop calling me Sirius!” he demanded.
-“Your tone is full of pity and I don’t like it.
+“Your tone is full of pity - which is something I can't stand.
 Now clear off, I’ve got to finish this.”

 “I’m not -”

 “Society soirées, clipped syllables - you think you’re so high and mighty, don’t you?” the boy snapped.
 “Marianne Minot, plantation heiress, taking pity on the renegade Sirius Black.
 She can’t help it!
 It’s in her nature!”

 “I said stop calling me that!”